Leading causes of death

 Leading underlying causes of death by sex

-Figure 3.1 shows the number of male and female deaths in 2020 contributing to the top 5 causes.
-The leading cause of death for males was coronary heart disease, accounting for 10,040 (12%) deaths, followed by dementia including Alzheimer’s disease (5,250; 6.2% of deaths).
-Dementia including Alzheimer’s disease was the leading cause of death for females, accounting for 9,325 (12%) deaths, followed by coronary heart disease (6,547; 8.5% of deaths).
-Cerebrovascular disease (which includes stroke) and lung cancer were among the top 5 leading causes of death in Australia in 2020 for both males and females.
+Figure 3.1 shows the number of male and female deaths in 2021 contributing to the top 5 causes.
+The leading cause of death for males was coronary heart disease, accounting for 10,371 (12%) deaths, followed by dementia including Alzheimer’s disease (5,664; 6.3% of deaths).
+Dementia including Alzheimer’s disease was the leading cause of death for females, accounting for 10,276 (13%) deaths, followed by coronary heart disease (6,960; 8% of deaths).
+Cerebrovascular disease (which includes stroke) and lung cancer were among the top 5 leading causes of death in Australia in 2021 for both males and females.
 Females account for more deaths due to cerebrovascular disease, whereas males accounted for more deaths due to lung cancer.
-Among females, breast cancer was the 5th leading cause of death, whereas for males it was prostate cancer.
+Chronic obstructive pulmonary disease was the fifth leading cause of death for both males and females.
 For more leading causes of death by sex see Table S3.1.

 Leading underlying causes of death by age